|

 Corporations are designed to exploit nature for profit.

-The cost of negotiated settlements, adjudicated civil suits and
+The cost of

-fines for illegal activities is just
+suits and fines for illegal

-another cost of doing business.
+activities is just another cost of doing business.

-Purposely breaking the law or failing
+Purposely breaking the law or

-potential users of known defects.
+warning potential users of known

-Whether it is breaking the law or
+Whether it is breaking the law or failing to warn of:

 pharmaceutical side